woohoolabs/yang/README.md

 // Checks if the document has a jsonapi member
 $hasJsonApi = $document->hasJsonApi();

-// Retrieves the jsonapi member as an WoohooLabs\Yang\JsonApi\Schema\JsonApi object
+// Retrieves the jsonapi member as a WoohooLabs\Yang\JsonApi\Schema\JsonApi object
 $jsonApi = $document->jsonApi();
 $jsonApiVersion = $jsonApi->version();
 $jsonApiMeta = $jsonApi->meta();